ezequielabregu/code-that-sounds/book-kanban.md

 ## Ideas

-- Find a better screenshot application for Mac.
 - Check [QCGInteractiveMusic](https://www.youtube.com/playlist?list=PLuxj2jXSuTvt2P4TLVdnhHy2hnHNUMTqO) YT channel for some ideas.
 - Add Audio as a examples when possible.
-- Add wow to connect virtual MIDI ports to Pure Data.
-- Plot waveforms and spectrograms of audio files using Python.
 - Add a section on using Pure Data with Python.
 - Add a Interactivity section to the book.
 - Add spanish translation to the book